travis-ci/docs-travis-ci-com/user/pull-requests.md

 build's environment.

-If your build relies on these to run, for instance to run Selenium tests with Sauce Labs, your build needs to take this into account.
+If your build relies on these to run, for instance to run Selenium tests with [BrowserStack](https://www.browserstack.com) or Sauce Labs, your build needs to take this into account.
 You won't be able to run these tests for pull requests from external contributors.

 To work around this, you could restrict these tests only to situations where the